BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/analysis/README.md

     * b.
 How does the applicant geographic range compare between different demographic groups? (e.g., race, household type, age, marketing source, etc.).
 Are local applicant demographics similar or different from more distant applicants?
 2. **Portfolio Effects**: To what extent are the applicant demographics driven by CHAPA's limited property pool (suburban, age-restricted homes) versus applicant choice?
 3. **Price**: Does the price of the affordable home affect applicant quantity and demographics, controlling for income limits?
-4. **Repeat vs. Single Applicants**: What differentiates repeat applicants (multiple submissions) from one-time applicants in terms of demographics, geographic search patterns, and housing preferences?
+4. **Repeat vs. Non-repeat Applicants**: What differentiates repeat applicants (multiple submissions) from one-time applicants in terms of demographics, geographic search patterns, and housing preferences?

 ## Work Completed